Roshan-yadav-evil-genius/TheOneEye/TheOneEye ForInvestor.md

 TheOneEye exists to close that gap.

-We design, run, and maintain custom automations using APIs **and browser-based automation** for systems where no API exists.
-Our team actively monitors workflows, handles failures, and fixes issues when systems change — so founders don’t have to.
+We design, run, and maintain custom automations using a configurable execution platform that can accomplish almost any task via node-based workflows — including API calls, browser automation, data processing, AI/ML inference, and decision logic.
+The platform is extensible, allowing us to develop custom nodes for any system or requirement.
+Our team actively monitors workflows, handles failures, and fixes issues when systems change — so founders don't have to.

 This is not a DIY platform.
 It’s a **managed automation service**.